#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is warm and pliable, consider planting your flower, fruit, or veggie seeds directly into your garden.
+If the ground isn't frozen solid and the soil isn't cold, consider planting your veggie, flower, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for when and how to sow seeds.
+Consult your seed packet for when and how to sow seeds.

 Should I harden off my seedlings before planting them outside?